Pratik280/pratik280.github.io/src/content/blog/05-styling-react-native-with-tailwindcss-and-navigating-between-pages-with-react-navigator/index.md

 export default Greeting;
 ```

+> `TouchableOpacity` is a component in React Native that provides a touchable area that can be used to detect press gestures.
+It allows the user to interact with the app by tapping on a particular area of the screen, which can be customized with different styles and effects.
+When the user taps on the touchable area, the TouchableOpacity component will automatically animate its opacity to give a visual feedback to the user, and then call a function that is defined in its onPress property.
+The TouchableOpacity component is commonly used for buttons, icons, and other interactive elements in a React Native app.

 When the user clicks on the "Signup" button, the app navigates to the Signup page using the navigation.navigate() method.
 Similarly, the navigation.navigate("Login") method is used to navigate to the Login page.

 <p align = "center">